ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 When Ceedling searches for files (e.g. looking for header files to mock) or when it provides search paths to default toolchain executables, it organizes / prioritizes the search paths.

-The order is always: test paths, support paths, and then source include paths.
+Search path order is always:

+1. Test paths
+1. Support paths
+1. Source include paths

 This can be useful, for instance, in certain testing scenarios where we desire Ceedling or a compiler to find a stand-in header